StydeNet/blade-pagination/README.md

 # blade-pagination
-Laravel's pagination with Blade templating support
+Laravel's pagination with Blade templating support.

+This package is compatible with Laravel 5.0 and Laravel 5.1 (but if you are using Laravel 5.0 you should update to 5.1 it takes 20 minutes or so)

 To install through *Composer*:

 1 - Add the following instruction to the "require" object in your composer.json:

-`"styde/blade-pagination": "5@dev"`
+`"styde/blade-pagination": "5.1.*@dev"`

 And execute `composer update` in the console, inside the project's folder.

-Or execute `composer require styde/blade-pagination:5@dev` in the console, inside the project's folder.
+Or execute `composer require styde/blade-pagination:5.1.*@dev` in the console, inside the project's folder.

 2 - Add the service provider to the config/app.php file of your Laravel app: